Topological data analysis on noisy quantum computers: Theoretical Analyses

 \subsection{Quantum Advantage}

-Table~\ref{tab:comp} summarizes the circuit and computational complexities of our algorithm and compares them to that for the QTDA algorithm of~Lloyd et al.~\cite{lloyd2016quantum}.
-As remarked earlier, the gate and time complexities for this QTDA algorithm reported in Gyurik et al.~\cite{gyurik2020towards} and Gunn \& Kornerup~\cite{gunn2019review} are different from those reported in~Lloyd et al.~\cite{lloyd2016quantum}, since Gyurik et al.\ and Gunn \& Kornerup both assume the operator $\tilde{B}$ is given and thus they add the complexities of the two steps (Grover's algorithm and QPE); refer to Remark~\ref{rem:1} above.
+Table~\ref{tab:comp} summarizes the circuit and computational complexities of our algorithm and compares them to that for the QTDA algorithm of \cite{lloyd2016quantum}.
+As remarked earlier, the gate and time complexities for this QTDA algorithm reported in \cite{gyurik2020towards} and \cite{gunn2019review} are different from those reported in \cite{lloyd2016quantum}, since \cite{gyurik2020towards} and \cite{gunn2019review} both assume the operator $\tilde{B}$ is given and thus they add the complexities of the two steps (Grover's algorithm and QPE); refer to Remark~\ref{rem:1} above.

-Our proposed Algorithm~\ref{alg:algo1} is \emph{NISQ} implementable whenever the Laplacian spectral gap is large, representing the only algorithm that is able to do so.
+Approach 1 is based on measure-and-reset approach for $\PG$, and approach 2 is the second idea where we use $\binom{n}{2}$ ancillas for qubitization.

-\paragraph{Simplices/Clique dense complexes:} We first discuss examples of complexes that are simplices/clique dense.
-Gyurik et al.~\cite{gyurik2020towards} presented a few examples of a family of graphs that are clique-dense.
-Using the clique-density theorem~\cite{reiher2016clique}, we can consider a class of graphs/complexes that are clique-dense.
+\paragraph{Simplices/Clique dense complexes:} We first discuss examples of complexes that are simplices/clique dense. \cite{gyurik2020towards} presented a few examples of a family of graphs that are clique-dense.
+Using the clique-density theorem~\citep{reiher2016clique}, we can consider a class of graphs/complexes that are clique-dense.
 Let $\gamma> \frac{k-2}{2(k-1)}$ be a constant.
-Then, for a graph with $n$ nodes and $\gamma n^2$ edges and for a given order $k \geq 3$, we have $|S_k| = \Omega(n^{k+1})$ by the clique-density theorem~\cite{reiher2016clique}.
+Then, for a graph with $n$ nodes and $\gamma n^2$ edges and for a given order $k \geq 3$, we have $|S_k| = \Omega(n^{k+1})$ by the clique-density theorem~\citep{reiher2016clique}.
 If $\gamma \geq \frac{k-1}{k}$, then the graph will be even denser.
 Such clique-dense complexes occur in TDA when the resolution scale $\veps$ is large (close to maximum distance between points), and therefore QTDA algorithms can achieve a significant speedup for BNE over classical algorithms, particularly when we are interested in larger (and many) orders of $k$.
 We also refer to the discussions in~\cite{lloyd2016quantum, gyurik2020towards} on when quantum TDA algorithms are advantageous.